 Social media killed the marketing star

-I’ve been doing social media marketing for 10 years.
+I’ve been doing social media marketing for over 12 years.
 I started when it was in its infancy.

 It’s been a ride of ups and downs.
 From the glory days of ‘easy’ organic success, to the introduction of pay-to-really-play, the harbingers of doom stating the organic is dead (wrong) and right up to now where Facebook is in crisis and people are becoming more and more weary of what they consume, what they give away in order to do that and are fed-up of the brand-led curtain of crap.

 Social media has done something to marketing.
 It’s made it too easy to shove poop in peoples’ faces.
 Set up some ads, chuck a bit of money at them, boom, more noise.
 Do more!
 Do more!
 DO MORE!